How Much Do Truck Drivers Make? Average Pay for Graduates

 OTR Truck Driver Pay

 OTR (over-the-road) truck drivers haul goods over long distances, usually with significant time away from home.
 OTR drivers can expect to drive hundreds of miles per day, spending weeks sleeping in their truck’s berth.
-These demanding work conditions often come with a higher pay rate, with average reported salaries between $63,888 and $118,005 per year.
-According to Indeed, OTR drivers can earn 24% more than the average base salary for truck drivers.
+These demanding work conditions often come with a higher pay rate, with an average reported salary of $77,916 per year.

 Many trucking carriers calculate OTR drivers’ pay using CPM (cents per mile).
-Although the CPM rate varies by company, $0.56 to $0.60 CPM is the norm.
-Driving an average of 2,500 miles/week and earning $0.60 CPM, an OTR driver can earn around $78,000/year, not including bonuses and other pay.
+Although the CPM rate varies by company, the most recent data from the Department of Transportation–from 2016–said pay averaged 52.3 CPM.
+Driving an average of 2,500 miles/week and earning $0.60 CPM, an OTR driver can earn around $57,990/year, not including bonuses and other pay.
+And remember: Pay has gone up across the board since 2016.

 HAZMAT Driver Pay

 Drivers with an H (HAZMAT) or X (tanker/HAZMAT) endorsement on their CDL can transport hazardous materials, including explosives, radioactive materials, flammable goods, and corrosive materials.
-The increased risk and training for HAZMAT driving also usually comes with a higher pay rate, up to 8% more than the average pay.
+The increased risk and training for HAZMAT driving also usually come with a higher pay rate

 Tanker Truck Driver Pay